tlicata/tic-tac-toe/README.md

     some research, it seemed like the Karma test runner could be a good fit.

+    Karma had to be integrated with webpack to compile JSX and bring in babel-polyfill.
+This is configured in `karma.config.js`.

     `npm test`, via Karma, runs the tests in PhantomJS by default.
-However, if you modify the `browsers` variable in `karma.config.js`, the tests can run in Chrome, Firefox, and/or Safari.
+However, if you modify the `browsers` variable in `karma.config.js`, the tests can run in Chrome, Firefox, and/or Safari, as shown below.

-    Karma also had to be integrated with webpack to compile JSX and bring in babel-polyfill for ES6 features.
-This is also configured in `karma.config.js`.

     ![Test output with all browsers](./tests-example.png)